Rubster18/Buddies-appV1.0/frontend/README.md

 and Rubén Adarme https://www.linkedin.com/in/rubenadarme/ <br>
 under the guidance of Juan Diego Calero https://www.linkedin.com/in/juandiegocalero/ <br>

-the project has the purpose of serving as a medium of conecting patients and buddies (volunteers) to help them in their tratment
+the project has the purpose of serving as a medium of conecting patients and buddies (volunteers) to help them in their treatment